Magyartanulas/magyartanulas.github.io/Section9.md

 For confessing your feelings. saying "I love you" is a brave thing to say, using `kedvellek` is a less awkward thing to say, for the same intended meaning.

-Some conjugations have been omitted due to prior explanations, [click here](https://cooljugator.com/hu/kedvel) to see the full verb conjugation.
+Some conjugations have been omitted due to prior explanations, to see all of them [click here.](https://cooljugator.com/hu/kedvel)

 | Pronoun      | Past indef. | Past def.   | Present indef. | Present def. | Present indef. cond. | Present def. cond. |
 |--------------|-------------|-------------|----------------|--------------|----------------------|--------------------|